 Every situoid is framed by a chronoid and a topoid.
-We use here two relations tframe(s,x), and sframe(s,y).
-Note that the relation tframe(s,x) is equivalent to prt(s,x), since a situoid is a process.
-The relations prs(s,x) and sframe(s,x) are different, though, such that the following relation is satisfied: $prs(s,x) \land sframe(s,y) \rightarrow spart(x,y)$.
+We use here two relations tframe(s, x), and sframe(s, y).
+Note that the relation tframe(s, x) is equivalent to prt(s, x), since a situoid is a process.
+The relations prs(s, x) and sframe(s, x) are different, though, such that the following relation is satisfied: $prs(s, x) \land sframe(s, y) \rightarrow spart(x, y)$.

 Every temporal part of a situoid is a process aggregate.
 The temporal parts of a situoid s are determined by the full projection of s onto a part of the framing chronoid c of s.
-This full projection relation is denoted by prt(a,c,b), where a is a situoid, c is a part of the framing chronoid of a, and b is the process that results from this projection.
+This full projection relation is denoted by prt(a, c, b), where a is a situoid, c is a part of the framing chronoid of a, and b is the process that results from this projection.
 Boundaries (including inner boundaries) of situoids are projections to time-boundaries.
-We assume that projections of situoids to time-boundaries, which are denoted by prb(a,t,b), are situations.
-In every situation, a material structure is contained, and we say that a presential e is a constituent of a situoid s, cpart(e,s), iff there is a time-boundary t of s such that the projection of s onto t is a situation containing e.
+We assume that projections of situoids to timeboundaries, which are denoted by prb(a, t, b), are situations.
+In every situation, a material structure is contained, and we say that a presential e is a constituent of a situoid s, cpart(e, s), iff there is a time-boundary t of s such that the projection of s onto t is a situation containing e.

 Situoids can be extended in two ways.
-Let s,t be two situoids; we say that t is a $temporal\ extension$ of s, if there is an initial segment c of the chronoid t such that the projection of t onto c equals s.
-We say that t is a $structural\ extension$ of s if s is a structural layer of t (cf. section 8.1).
-Both kinds of extensions can be combined to form the more general notion of a $structural\ temporal\ extension$.
+Let s, t be two situoids; we say that t is a temporal extension of s, if there is an initial segment c of the chronoid t such that the projection of t onto c equals s.
+We say that t is a structural extension of s if s is a structural layer of t (cf. section 8.2).
+Both kinds of extensions can be combined to form the more general notion of a structural-temporal extension.
 Reality can - in a sense - be understood as a web of situoids that are connected by structural-temporal extensions.
 The notion of an extension can be relativized to situations.
-Since there cannot be temporal extensions of situations, an extension t of the situation s is always a structural extension.
+Since there cannot be temporal extension.
 As an example, consider a fixed single material structure P, which occurs in situation s.
-Every extension of s is determined by adding further qualities or relators to s to the intrinsic properties of s.
-A quality-bundle that is unified by the material structure s is called structure if no extension of s adds new qualities.
-It is an open question whether there is an extension t of s, such that every material structure s in t unites with a saturated bundle of qualities.
+Every extension of s is determined by adding further qualities or relators to s to the intrinsic properties of P. A quality-bundle that is unified by the material structure P is called saturated if no extension of s such that every material structure P in t unites with a saturated bundle of qualities.